zarino/zarino.co.uk/posts/2014-01-14-why-i-wireframe-in-pencil.md

 Another advantage, especially when showing your work to someone else (a client, or a user) is that pencil wireframes immediately imply *imperfection*.
 There can be no doubt that *this stuff isn't finished yet*.
 When I was a freelance designer, hand-drawn wireframes always ilicited more feedback from clients than Photoshopped ones.
 And as a bonus, I'd get this moment when the client would say "couldn't this work like that", and I'd turn the page over and just draw it.
 It pulls them right into the design process, and they get to see first hand what works and what doesn't.
 Priceless.

-Speaking of which, pencil wireframes also make it easier to charge when you're freelance designer-developer.
+Speaking of which, pencil wireframes also make it easier to charge when you're a freelance designer-developer.
 They make it dead clear where the design process finishes and the programming starts.
 And unlike detailed mockups, you don't get that awkward situation where the client thinks you've already made the damn thing and wonders why you need another X days to "code" what has clearly (to their eyes) already been finished!

 ## What about all the other cool toys?

 You don't have to go all-in!
 If you're comfortable in Illustrator, Balsamiq or Axure, stick with them.

-I personally use a combination of pencil for initial wireframes, then Photoshop for ocassional high-fidelity mockups, or more often these days, I'll design right in the browser using HTML and CSS.
+I personally use a combination of pencil for initial wireframes, then Photoshop for occasional high-fidelity mockups, or more often these days, I'll design right in the browser using HTML and CSS.

 Designing in the browser gives you the dual advantages of, again, not getting caught up in the details, and additionally, having a working prototype right from the get-go.
 With a combination of pencil wireframes and HTML prototypes, I can't see why anyone would ever want to use something like Axure.[^4]